 How To Keep Insects Our Of Your Stored Grains

-How To Keep Insects Out Of Your Grain Because grains go from farm to table without being washed in water or treated with chemicals, insect eggs are usually present in wheat and other grains, even though you can't see them.
+Because grains go from farm to table without being washed in water or treated with chemicals, insect eggs are usually present in wheat and other grains, even though you can't see them.
 So the real question is not how to keep the insects OUT of your grains, but rather how to keep them from hatching.
 There are a number of ways to do this.
 I'm going to show you how to keep your grains safe using oxygen absorbers, diatomaceous earth, and a couple of other methods.
 We'll also talk about which grains are most susceptible to insect damage, why Gamma Seal Lids are an excellent way to top off your food storage pails, and how to use them.

 Pre-Sealed Storage Pails